peteroupc/peteroupc.github.io/random.md

 ----

 In the limited cases where existing solutions are inadequate, a **programming language API** could implement cryptographic and statistical RNGs by filling one or more memory units (such as 8-bit bytes) completely with random bits.
 Such an API is RECOMMENDED to be reasonably fast for most applications, and to be safe for concurrent use by multiple threads, whenever convenient.
-If the API implements an automatically-initialized RNG, it SHOULD NOT allow applications to initialize that same RNG with a seed for repeatable "randomness" (it MAY provide a separate PRNG to accept such a seed, provided it documents how that PRNG works).
+If the API implements an automatically-initialized RNG, it SHOULD NOT allow applications to initialize that same RNG with a seed for repeatable "randomness"<sup>[**(13)**](#Note13)</sup> (it MAY provide a separate PRNG to accept such a seed, provided it documents how that PRNG works).

 > **Example:** A C language API for an RNG could look like the following: `int random(uint8_t[] bytes, size_t size);`, where `bytes` is a pointer to an array of 8-bit bytes, and `size` is the number of random 8-bit bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.